 We have a high participation and retention rate which is continuously growing and we also have experienced staff and young people who volunteer their time to support and be positive influences to the young people that are part of the project.

 Each week brings fun and there is never a dull moment.
 It is a privilege to be involved in such a great project and we are always looking for volunteers to support them.

-13-24 year old young people with a disability or disabilities.
+13-24 year old young people with additional needs.